In this post, we are going over some basics of piano scales, including major scales and minor scales.

 What is the Key Signature in Western Music Notation?
 The sharps and flats immediately next to the clef sign are called the key signature.
 These accidentals affect every note on the line or the entire piece of music unless they are canceled by a natural sign.

-In the below example, every F note in this line has raised a half-step to F# (the red circled notes) since a sharp sign is placed on the F line in the key signature.
+In the example below, every F note in this line has a half-step raised to F# (the red circled notes) since a sharp sign is placed on the F line in the key signature.
 It also indicates the song is in G major scale.

 Major Scale